 Seniors' care providers compete primarily on a local and regional basis with many other health care, long-term care and retirement living providers, including large publicly held companies, privately held companies, not-for-profit organizations, hospital-based LTC units, rehabilitation hospitals, home health care agencies, and rehabilitative therapy providers.
 The Company's ability to compete successfully varies from location to location and depends on a number of factors, including the number of competitors in the local market, the types of services available, the Company's local reputation for quality care, the commitment and expertise of its staff, the Company's local service offerings, the cost of care in each locality, and the physical appearance, location, age and condition of its residences.
-Increased competition could limit the Company's ability to attract and retain residents and clients and thus maintain or increase occupancy levels and business volumes.
-An inability to continue to attract residents and clients could have a material adverse effect on the business, results of operations and financial condition of the Company.
+Increased competition could limit the Company's ability to continue to attract residents and clients could have a material adverse effect on the business, results of operations and financial condition of the Company.